 I’ve been asked several times recently whether or not transcription is a recession-proof industry.
-First, let me say that I’m not at all sure that we’re going to have a recession.
-I have no crystal ball and I don’t believe most of what the mainstream media says.
+My answer is I have no crystal ball and I don’t believe most of what the mainstream media says.
 I’m not an economics expert, so we’ll see what happens.

 What I do know is this: I started my work-at-home business in 2006.
 The 2008 recession hit just two years into my self-employment and I was continuing to grow it.

 Even in a down economy, content is produced that needs to be transcribed.
 Litigation doesn’t stop.
 Business doesn’t stop.
 Authors don’t stop writing.
 Podcasters don’t stop “podding.”
 Marketers don’t stop marketing.
 Conferences don’t stop.
 Finance doesn’t stop.
 Insurance doesn’t stop.
 I can go on and on, but you get the picture.
 So recession proof?
 I can’t guarantee that.
 What I can say is that it hasn’t stopped us before and with the amount of content being produced on a daily basis, I can’t imagine that trend not to continue.